angelsdecon/angelsdecon.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-hi guys! i'm ángel!
+hi guys! i'm ángel!👋

-based in salamanca (for now). first gen graduate and phd econ student. my interests are `labour`, `policy`, `causal inference` and many more, my main problem is that days are constrained to 24 hours!
+📍 based in salamanca (for now). first gen graduate and phd econ student 🎓. my interests are `labour`, `policy`, `causal inference` and many more, my main problem is that days are constrained to 24 hours! ☕

-my phd explores `ageing` and `policy evaluation`. mental health, inheritances, social contacts... a bunch of topics through `impact evaluation` glasses and `quasi-experimental` techniques. if you are curious, go to cv to know a little bit more, there are some interesting working papers in the kitchen.
+🔍 my phd explores `ageing` and policy `evaluation`. mental health, inheritances, social contacts... a bunch of topics through `impact evaluation` glasses and `quasi-experimental` techniques 🧠. if you are curious, go to cv to know a little bit more, there are some interesting working papers in the kitchen 👨‍🍳.

-i'm a stata-guy for `econometrics` stuff and an r-guy for `data visualization`. python is on my wishlist to learn this year. i keep up with all the new ai tools, i believe critical thinking will be more crucial than ever, although i hope claude code does not replace my job.
+💻 i'm a stata-guy for `econometrics` stuff and an r-guy for `data visualization` 📈. python is on my wishlist to learn this year. i keep up with all the new ai tools, i believe critical thinking will be more crucial than ever, although i hope claude code does not replace my job.

-additionally, i teach a couple of courses to economics undergraduates and, so far, i'm loving it. students really push me to stay updated on lots of topics.
+👨‍🏫 additionally, i teach a couple of courses to economics undergraduates and, so far, i'm loving it. students really push me to stay updated on lots of topics 📊.